yangzhaox/solid-web/readme.md

 ## Supporting info

-- thisis about Solid.js v1.4.7
+- this is about Solid.js v1.4.7
 - initial code is downloaded from https://unpkg.com/solid-js